Price | 2000-80000 USD |

 Here is some practical advice that comes from experience:

-- For Grinding: “Here’s a tip that will save your machine from a lot of damage: Always run your raw ingredients over a simple screen or magnet before they go into the grinder.
-One small stone or piece of metal can instantly ruin an expensive screen or damage the internal hammers.”
+- For Grinding: “This is a tip that will keep your machine from getting a lot of damage: Before you put your raw ingredients in the grinder, always run them over a simple screen or magnet.
+A small stone or piece of metal can quickly break an expensive screen or hurt the hammers inside.”

-- Sift After You Crumble: “For best results, especially when you are feeding sensitive fry, it’s a good practice to sift the crumbles through a screen after they come out of the crumbler.
-This removes any remaining fine dust, which can cloud your water and harm the gills of small fish.”
+- Sift After You Crumble: “It’s a good idea to sift the crumbles through a screen after they come out of the crumbler, especially if you’re feeding delicate fry.
+This will help them work better.
+This gets rid of any fine dust that might still be there.
+Fine dust can make your water cloudy and hurt the gills of small fish.”

 Frequently Asked Questions